 Chris Argyris is the James Bryant Conant Professor Emeritus of Education and Organizational Behavior at Harvard University in Cambridge, Massachusetts.
 He is the author of "Good Communication That Blocks Learning" (HBR July-August 1994), a McKinsey Award winner.
 He is also a director at Monitor Company in Cambridge.

-HOW COMMIT MENT DIFFERS External Commitment Internal Commitment Tasks are defined by others.
-Individuals define tasks.
-The behavior required to perform tasks is defined by others.
-Individuals define the behavior required to perform tasks.
-Performance goals are defined by management.
-Management and individuals jointly define performance goals that are challenging for the individual.
-The importance of the goal is defined by others.
-Individuals define the importance of the goal.
+Internal Commitment Individuals define tasks.
+Individuals define the behavio required to perform tasks.
+Individuals define the behavio Management and individuals jointly define performance goals that are challenging for the individual.
+Individuals define